School199/Simple-Calculator/README.md

 You need to have node instaled

-npm install body-parser
+in working folder open terminal and tipe this comand:

-npm install express
+npm install body-parser express